khatibomar/vim-conf/README.md

 ***

 # Themes
-this vim configuation came with murphy as default theme <br>
+this vim configuation came with a default theme <br>
 But I have couple of other themes installed <br>
 remove the following lines from .vimrc and replace them with what provided in docs of each theme
 ```vim